MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ::: moniker range=">= tfs-2017"

-### Additional filter, sort, group, and reorder functions
+### Additional filter, sort, group, rollup, and reorder functions

 In addition to the standard filter functions summarized in the previous table, the following table indicates which tools have additional filters you can apply as well as sort, reorder, and group functions.
 Some functions, such as reorder, don't work when the filter function is enabled.